Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Thermodynamics for isothermal Markov jump processes

 where the last line follows from the local detailed balance formula Eq.~(\ref{eq:EDBx2}).
 Lastly, adding Eqs.~(\ref{eq:Ms2}) and (\ref{eq:SEnvJump}), and using the balance Eq.~(\ref{eq:balanceS}), we find

 Taking the ensemble average of the above equation, we obtain

-which is the second law of thermodynamics for Markov jump processes; we derive the inequality in Eq.~(\ref{eq:SDotResult}) in Appendix~\ref{appendix:5NewSub}.
+which is the second law of thermodynamics for Markov jump processes. {To pass from Eq.~\eqref{eq:defStot} to Eq.~\eqref{eq:SDotResult} we proceeded as follows.
+The averge of the first term in Eq.~\eqref{eq:defStot} vanishes because of conservation of probabiliy

+On the other hand, using the definition of transition rates one gets that the average of the second term in the right-hand side of Eq.~\eqref{eq:defStot} yields the right-hand side of Eq.~\eqref{eq:SDotResult}.} Moreover, we derive the inequality in Eq.~(\ref{eq:SDotResult}) in Appendix~\ref{appendix:5NewSub}.
 We have used the convention $\ln 0/0=0$.
 For stationary processes, the average rate of entropy production and the second law simplify into